voiceflow-gallagan/voiceflow-mcp-server-client/README.md

    - `CLAUDE_MODEL`: The Claude model to use (default: claude-3-5-sonnet-20241022)
    - `PORT`: The port number for the server (default: 3000)
    - `BRAVE_API_KEY`: Your Brave Search API key for search functionality
+   - `LAST_RESPONSE_ONLY`: When set to "true", only the last tool response will be returned in the API response (default: false)

 ### Google Calendar Setup